-You don't need to follow this convention, but choose one that makes sense and stick to it.
+You don't need to follow either of those convention, but choose one that makes sense and stick to it.

 The template

 The render_template attribute in the plugin class is required, and tells the plugin which render_template to use when rendering.